-If your Sea to Sky Highway roadtrip takes place in January or February, make sure you stop in Brakendale to say hi to the eagles!
+If your Sea to Sky Highway roadtrip takes place in January or February, make sure you stop in to see the Brakendale eagles to say hi!

-Approximately 13km from Squamish along the Sea to Sky Highway lies Alice Lake Provincial Park.
+Approximately 13km from Squamish along the road to Whistler lies Alice Lake Provincial Park.
 It is a local landmark known for its incredible mountain views, dense forests, grassy areas and four freshwater lakes – Edith, Stump, Fawn and Alice.
 All 4 lakes are widely used for swimming, picnicking, fishing, canoeing, and stand-up paddleboarding.

 Camping season in British Columbia runs from March through October.
 If you’re planning on camping in Alice Lake Provincial Park, I strongly urge you to make a reservation in advance.
-It is a very popular spot for locals and visitors alike.
+As one of the most beautiful Sea to Sky Highway attractions, Alice Lake Provincial Park also has one of the best campgrounds in British Columbia, with 108 reservable sites.
+There are also great facilities onsite including an amphitheatre, playground, public restroom buildings, and a café.
+This is a very popular spot for locals and visitors alike.

-Brandywine Falls – last stop on the Sea to Sky Highway before Whistler
+Brandywine Falls – Last Stop on the Road to Whistler

 Your last stop before reaching Whistler is the spectacular Brandywine Falls, just 33 kilometres from Alice Lake Provincial Park.

 Brandywine Falls is a beautiful 70 metre waterfall.
 It is best seen from the viewpoint which also provides excellent views of Daisy Lake and the surrounding mountains.

 Brandywine Falls Provincial Park has great hiking, picnicking, mountain biking and photography opportunities.